awslabs/aws-mysql-jdbc/README.md

 The driver currently does not support custom logging outside the usual logging frameworks like SLF4J.
 For more information on using SLF4J with the driver see [here](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-logging-slf4j.html).

 ## Known Limitations
+Please note that as mentioned in the [maintenance policy](./RELEASE_POLICY.md), there will not be any new feature work for the AWS JDBC Driver for MySQL.
+All new feature development will be targeted towards the [AWS JDBC Driver](https://github.com/awslabs/aws-advanced-jdbc-wrapper), which can be used in place of the AWS JDBC Driver for MySQL.
+A migration guide containing instructions on how to transition from the AWS JDBC Driver for MySQL to the AWS JDBC Driver can be found [here](https://github.com/awslabs/aws-advanced-jdbc-wrapper/blob/main/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md#aws-jdbc-driver-for-mysql-migration-guide).
+We encourage you to check out the AWS JDBC Driver [documentation](https://github.com/awslabs/aws-advanced-jdbc-wrapper/blob/main/docs/Documentation.md) and to consider whether it would be suitable for your needs.

 ### Amazon RDS Blue/Green Deployments

-This driver currently does not support Amazon RDS Blue/Green Deployments and should be avoided.
+This driver does not support Amazon RDS Blue/Green Deployments, and they should be avoided.
 Executing a Blue/Green deployment with the driver will disconnect the driver from the database, and it will be unable to re-establish a connection to an available database instance.

-## Known Issues
+### Amazon Aurora Global Databases

+This driver does not support Amazon Aurora Global Databases.
+While it is possible to connect to global databases, failing over to a secondary cluster will result in errors and there may be additional unforeseen errors when working with global databases.

 ### SSLHandshakeException
 Using the driver with JDKs based on OpenJDK 8u292+ or OpenJDK 11.0.11+ will result in an exception: `SSLHandshakeException: No appropriate protocol`.
 This is due to OpenJDK disabling TLS 1.0 and 1.1 availability in `security.properties`.
 For additional information see "[Disable TLS 1.0 and TLS 1.1](https://java.com/en/configure_crypto.html#DisableTLS)".